Police: Man steals Christmas wreath, hangs it on his door

 News outlets report 55-year-old Angel Hugo Soles Romaguera is facing burglary and petit theft charges in the Dec.
 7 incident that was captured on a Ring front-door camera.

-Hialeah police Lt.
-Eddie Rodriguez said that Romaguera turned himself in Tuesday night after learning that police were searching for him.
+Hialeah police said Romaguera turned himself in Tuesday night after learning that police were searching for him.
 Investigators had spotted the wreath hanging outside his home, which is about 4 miles (6 kilometers) from the victim’s house.

 Romaguera was held on a $10,500 bond.
 Jail records don’t list an attorney for him.